-4.7.4 Repetition of Exams
+4.7.5 Repetition of Exams

-According to the General Examination Regulations APO §11 Paragraph 3 it is possible to repeat a module exam that was not passed.
+According to the General Examination Regulations APO § 11 Paragraph 3 it is possible to repeat a module exam that was failed.
+Module exams you passed cannot be repeated.

-The resitting of a failed exam is only possible for the whole module exam (APO §11 Paragraph 4, Clause 1).
+The resitting of a failed exam is only possible for the whole module exam (APO § 11 Paragraph 4, Clause 1).
 This means that if you fail just a part of the module, in case the module's assessment comprises several deliverables, you have to repeat the whole module exam, i.e., all exam parts.
-However, optional assignments are transferred for the next exam grade, provided you retake the module exam in the immediately following exam period within the regular cycle (see APO §11 Paragraph 4, Clause 2).
+However, optional assignments are transferred for the next exam grade, provided you retake the module exam in the immediately following exam period within the regular cycle (see APO § 11 Paragraph 4, Clause 2).
 After that, results from optional assignments expire as well.

-The Masters thesis can only be repeated once according to APO §18.
+The master's thesis can only be repeated once according to APO § 18.